| | | |

 Grab this fun, bright poster that clearly outlines the three ways to pronounce suffix -ed, along with the rules and examples.

 Tip: Print on poster-size paper and hang as an anchor for your students.
-You can also print it on regular paper and staple it inside your student’s phonics notebook as a personal reference.
+You can also print it on regular paper and staple it inside your student’s interactive phonics notebook as a personal reference.

 Download & Print

 DOWNLOAD TERMS: All of our resources and printables are designed for personal use only in homes and classrooms.
 Each teacher must download his or her own copy.
-Please do not save to a shared drive, reproduce our resources on the web, or make photocopies for anyone besides your own students.
+You may not: Save our files to a shared drive, reproduce our resources on the web, or make photocopies for anyone besides your own students.
 To share with others, please use the social share links provided or distribute the link to the blog post so others can download their own copies.
 Your support in this allows us to keep making free resources for everyone!
 Please see our Creative Credits page for information about the licensed clipart we use.
 If you have any questions or concerns regarding our terms, please email us.
 Thank you!

 3 Sounds of Suffix -ED Poster